-How do graduate apprenticeships benefit your career?
+How do Graduate Apprenticeships benefit your career?

-Choice of degree programmes in key disciplines
+Choice of degree programmes covering key disciplines

 Since 1821 our focus has been on the practical application and exchange of knowledge with industry and for advancement of society.
 Today we are a world-leading university with 5 campuses worldwide, educating the professionals of tomorrow and generating pioneering research.

 Our degrees are highly regarded for their professional relevance and we have an excellent record of preparing students for successful careers.